LEADING OFF: Verlander nears 20, Cubs skid, ex-cellent Rays

 THE BIG 2-0

-Justin Verlander tries to become a 20-game winner for the second time in his career when he starts for the playoff-bound Astros at home against the Angels.
+Justin Verlander tries to become a 20-game winner for the second time in his career as the Astros aim to clinch the AL West title at home by beating the Angels.
 He reached the mark in 2011, going 24-5 for Detroit and winning the AL MVP and Cy Young Award.

 Verlander (19-6, 2.50 ERA) leads the majors in victories.
 A couple other big, round numbers are on his radar as the 36-year-old righty makes his second-to-last start of the regular season — he needs 11 strikeouts to reach 3,000 for his career, and he’s 17 shy of his first 300-strikeout year.